nicolas-navarro-guerrero/nicolas-navarro-guerrero.github.com/_posts/2019-08-19-cfp-wnnvahri-icdl-epirob-2019.md

 ---
 layout: post

-title:  "Call for Papers: ICDL-EpiRob Workshop on Naturalistic Non-Verbal and Affective Human-Robot Interactions"
+title:  "Organizer: ICDL-EpiRob Workshop on Naturalistic Non-Verbal and Affective Human-Robot Interactions"
 subtitle: "Joint IEEE International Conference on Development and Learning and on Epigenetic Robotics (ICDL-EpiRob 2019)"
 thumbnail: